kc1awv/RetiBBS/README.md

 ```

 ## Development
-The codebase is organized into three main components:
+The codebase is organized into these main components:

 - Server (server): Handles client connections, message boards, and user management
 - Client (client): Provides the user interface and server connection handling